 Mission 5: Quality of the Future Humanosphere

 Rapid expansion of human industrial exploitation has brought drastic changes to various aspects of the humanosphere, which threatens human health and the circumstances necessary for a safe and secure life.
-The purpose of Mission 5 is to take effective measures, based on the achievements of Missions 1 to 4, to harmonize human health and environmental issues, establish a society independent from fossil resources, investigate the space-atmosphere-ground interaction in daily life, and contribute to society by creating a wood-based civilization.
+The purpose of Mission 5 is to take effective measures, based on the achievements of Missions 1 to 4, to harmonize human health and environmental issues, establish a society independent from fossil resources, maintain a space infrastructure that supports the human living environment, and contribute to society by creating a renewable wood-based civilization.
 In this way, Mission 5 aims to improve of the quality of the humanosphere in the future.
 This mission is based on collaborative research activities carried out from 2011 to 2015 as “Frontier Research on the Sustainable Humanosphere”, which is an institute-driven top-down project studying the five main themes for human life by means of humanosphere sciences.

-Application Guideline for Mission Research Fellow, Research Institute for Sustainable Humanosphere, Kyoto University
+Application Guideline for Mission Research Fellows, Research Institute for Sustainable Humanosphere, Kyoto University

-- Positions available: Mission research fellow: 1 person (employment will start on September 1st, 2018)
+Mission research fellows: a few (employment will start on June 1st, 2020)

-- Eligible applicants: Those who have acquired or are definitely scheduled to acquire a doctorate by September 1st of the academic year of selection, and who have no full-time job.
+Those who have acquired or are definitely scheduled to acquire a doctorate by June 1st of the academic year of selection, and who have no full-time job.